Master the design of GPU serving infrastructure for LLMs with autoscaling, continuous batching, and cost optimization.

 Modern frameworks use continuous batching (also known as iteration-level scheduling), pioneered by Orca[5].
 The scheduler operates at the granularity of a single token generation step.
 As soon as a request finishes, a new request from the queue can be inserted into its slot in the next iteration.

-The small simulation below uses generation lengths for four order-support replies.
+The small simulation below uses generation lengths for four assistant replies.
 A static batch doesn't refill its two slots until both original replies finish; a continuous scheduler admits the next queued reply as soon as a slot opens.

 1from collections import deque